-When focused on anticipating, troubleshooting, and preventing poor user experience, only the most current data is relevant.
-What happened last month or even a year ago has no bearing on what Goliath Performance Monitor (GPM) was built for.
+When focused on anticipating, troubleshooting, and preventing poor user experience, the most current environment data is the most important.
 To ensure you have the data you need to troubleshoot user experience issues, Goliath recommends you keep at least 30 days of data.

 How GPM Manages Data Retention